erwinluis/splitable_doc/README.md

 ## Checkout with Splitable

-`checkout with splitable` allows store owners to allow their customers to split the cost of a product or a service.
+`checkout with splitable` gives store owners the ability to allow their customers to split the cost of a product or service.
 It works pretty similar to `checkout with paypal`.

 ### How it works